Radiation therapy glossary

 Centigray (cGy) (SENT-uh-gray): the preferred measurement of the amount of radiation dose absorbed by the body (1 cGy = 1 rad)

-Chemotherapy (KEY-mo-THER-uh-pee): the use of certain types of drugs to treat cancer
+Chemotherapy (KEY-mo-THAIR-uh-pee): the use of certain types of drugs to treat cancer

 Conformal radiation therapy (con-FOR-mul): a type of radiation treatment that uses a special computer to help shape the beams of radiation to match the shape of the tumor and delivers the beams from different directions rather than from one angle.
 This reduces the amount of radiation reaching nearby healthy tissues.